odubno/ford-fulkerson-max-flow/README.md

 # Ford Fulkerson Max Flow

-`Python code for taking a bipartite graph, reducing it to a max flow graph and finding the maximum flow int he graph.`
+### Python code for taking a bipartite graph, reducing it to a max flow graph and finding the maximum flow for the graph.

-Make sure that you're using `networkx==1.9`
+Make sure that you're using `networkx==1.9`.
+See requirements.

 #### The goal here is:
 1. Take a bipartite graph and transform it into a directed flow network with a source and a sink.
 2. Use the Ford Fulkerson method and Breadth For Search to find augmenting paths and calculate the residual graph.
-3. Using the residual graph and calculate the flow of each node in the original graph.
+3. Using the residual graph, calculate the max flow for the original graph.

 ## Resources:
 - https://brilliant.org/wiki/ford-fulkerson-algorithm/